hazelcast/hazelcast-cpp-client/README.md

 There for many built-in `Predicate` implementations for your query requirements.
 Some of them are explained below.

-- `TruePredicate`: This predicate returns true and hence includes all the entries on the response.
+* `TruePredicate`: This predicate returns true and hence includes all the entries on the response.

-- `FalsePredicate`: This predicate returns false and hence filters out all the entries in the response.
+* `FalsePredicate`: This predicate returns false and hence filters out all the entries in the response.

-- `EqualPredicate`: Checks if the result of an expression is equal to a given value.
+* `EqualPredicate`: Checks if the result of an expression is equal to a given value.

-- `NotEqualPredicate`: Checks if the result of an expression is not equal to a given value.
+* `NotEqualPredicate`: Checks if the result of an expression is not equal to a given value.

-- `InstanceOfPredicate`: Checks if the result of an expression has a certain type.
+* `InstanceOfPredicate`: Checks if the result of an expression has a certain type.

-- `LikePredicate`: Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is placeholder for only one character.
+* `LikePredicate`: Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is placeholder for only one character.

-- `ILikePredicate`: Same as LikePredicate.
+* `ILikePredicate`: Same as LikePredicate.
 Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is placeholder for only one character.

-- `GreaterLessPredicate`: Checks if the result of an expression is greater equal or less equal than a certain value.
+* `GreaterLessPredicate`: Checks if the result of an expression is greater equal or less equal than a certain value.

-- `BetweenPredicate`: Checks if the result of an expression is between two values (start and end values are inclusive).
+* `BetweenPredicate`: Checks if the result of an expression is between two values (start and end values are inclusive).

-- `InPredicate`: Checks if the result of an expression is an element of a certain list.
+* `InPredicate`: Checks if the result of an expression is an element of a certain list.

-- `NotPredicate`: Negates a provided predicate result.
+* `NotPredicate`: Negates a provided predicate result.

-- `RegexPredicate`: Checks if the result of an expression matches some regular expression.
+* `RegexPredicate`: Checks if the result of an expression matches some regular expression.

-- `SqlPredicate`: Query using SQL syntax.
+* `SqlPredicate`: Query using SQL syntax.

-- `PagingPredicate`: Returns matching entries page by page.
+* `PagingPredicate`: Returns matching entries page by page.

 Hazelcast offers the following ways for distributed query purposes:

-- Combining Predicates: AndPredicate, OrPredicate, NotPredicate.
+* Combining Predicates: AndPredicate, OrPredicate, NotPredicate.

-- Distributed SQL Query
+* Distributed SQL Query

 #### 7.7.1.1.
 Employee Map Query Example

-Assume that you have an `employee` map containing values of `Employee` objects, as coded below.
+Assume that you have an `employee` map containing the values of `Employee` objects, as coded below.

 ```C++
 class Employee : public serialization::IdentifiedDataSerializable {